dg-data/tidbits/_posts/2019-04-17-example-post.md

 ***
 <div style="clear: both;">
-Finally we can save the edited data to memory and write to file.
+Finally we can save the edited data to memory and write it to file.
 </div>
 ```python
 def read_jobs(file):